Ascot, Berkshire: Royal Ascot week

+Other sports

-Ascot has a Non-League football club, Ascot United F.C., and the Royal Ascot Cricket Club which play at the racecourse.
+Ascot has a non-League football club, Ascot United F.C., and the Royal Ascot Cricket Club which play at the racecourse.
+Royal Ascot Golf Club is located next to the racecourse.

 Army Cadet Force

-Ascot has an Army Cadet Force unit: 4 Platoon Ascot.
-The unit, being badged as Irish Guards (due to the unit belonging to A Company, Berkshire ACF; a company currently badged to the Household Division), means that the unit regularly sees Irish Guards events such as the St. Patrick's Day Parade, and even has the privilege of taking part in an Irish Guards ACF skills competition, run by the battalion.
+Ascot has an Army Cadet Force unit, 4 Platoon Ascot.
+The unit, being badged as Irish Guards (due to the unit belonging to A Company, Berkshire ACF; the company currently badged to the Household Division), means that the unit regularly sees Irish Guards events such as the Saint Patrick's Day Parade, and even has the privilege of taking part in an Irish Guards ACF skills competition, run by the battalion.
 It actively recruits from the local and surrounding area.
 The unit used to parade at Ascot Racecourse, however, they were evicted due to an appeal made by the racecourse owners.
 They now temporarily parade at Sunningdale Parish Hall, Broomhill Lane.